Pickle and Peanut

 Pickle and Peanut is an American animated television series created by Noah Z. Jones and developed by Joel Trussell.
 It aired on Disney XD from September 7, 2015, to January 20, 2018.
 It is about two friends, Pickle and Peanut, an anthropomorphic pickle and peanut whose misadventures form the content of the show.
 The show utilizes a wide variety of different art styles and animation techniques.
 This includes but is not limited to stylized traditional animation, CGI, rotoscoping, stop motion, puppetry, stock imagery, special effects, visual effects, and live action.

 On July 23, 2016, the series was renewed for a second season, which began a year later on October 23, 2017.
 The second season finished airing with a set of four episodes on January 20, 2018; Trussell confirmed through Twitter that the episodes would be the series' last.

+The series was very popular in Japan with its popularity compared to other Disney IPs such as The Three Caballeros and Stitch, so much so that extensive merchandise for the series was being sold in Japan.